 3.2 The influence of tillage on SOC

 In some cases, strategies widely adopted and recognized to increase SOC content in arable land, such as no-till adoption or the diversification of rotations by including legume crops, seem not to get the expected responses (Dimassi et al., 2014; Oliveira et al., 2019).
 Within no-till systems, it has been observed that the gain in crop productivity associated to the adoption of no-till is the major driver of SOC gains, explaining more than 30% of the observed increment in a worldwide meta-analysis (Virto et al., 2012).
 Recent research for the Mediterranean region (Francaviglia et al., 2019) supports this view.
-Crops sensitive to this change seem therefore more effective for SOC enhancement under no-tillage systems.
+Crops benefiting from shifting from conventional tillage to conservation tillage in terms of productivity seem therefore more effective for SOC enhancement under no-tillage systems.
 Usually, these crops are represented by summer crops (e.g. maize, soybean) when grown in areas prone to drought stress.
 Compared to inversion tillage, the application of no-till through the direct sowing of these crops in dry conditions can result then in earlier and better crop establishment, higher nutrient availability (mediated by faster mineralization of organic matter in the hottest season) and then also higher yields if sufficient water availability is also ensured across the season (Pareja-Sánchez et al., 2019).
 Nevertheless, besides increasing plant biomass-derived C inputs (i.e. crop residues returning to the soil), reducing SOC mineralization rates (i.e. the major SOC output) by tillage operations can also play a major role, especially in Mediterranean areas prone to high oxidative conditions (Mazzoncini et al., 2011).
 Reduced or nil response to no-till adoption in the long-term has been also verified in loam soils in temperate areas of Europe with extensive wheat and maize cropping (e.g. Dimassi et al., 2014).
 This result has been associated to the lack of response of crop productivity to tillage strategies, as well as to the existence of a climate with a positive water balance inducing mineralization of crop residues left at the soil surface.
 As crop productivity is also the result of a successful crop protection, low or null increase in crop yields observed in no-till and minimum tillage systems under different pedoclimatic conditions should be related to difficulties in controlling weeds, especially perennial species, pests and diseases (Chinseu et al., 2019).
 Spatial and temporal variability in soil and climatic conditions clearly plays a key role in the selection of target noxious organisms in each specific case.